josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 In fact, at the time of this writing, the post I wrote about the last redesign—in early 2018—is still in the top 5 most recent posts on the site.
 (Yikes.)

 This one, though, is at least more than a fresh layer of CSS or a new WordPress theme.
-This one is taking an entirely new approach: going headless with the JAMstack.
+This one is taking an entirely new approach: going headless with the Jamstack.

 <SideNote>This is going to be a long post, since I’ll go into depth on what headless means, its advantages and disadvantages, some of the techniques involved, and, finally, the design of this site specifically.</SideNote>

-## What do "headless" and "JAMstack" mean?
+## What do "headless" and "Jamstack" mean?

 Let's take a moment to break down those terms.